OUT-OF-GAMUT COLORS (Or Colors That Don't Come Through Well in Photography)

 Jerry Weers - Unknown Title

 One way to overcome the issue of determining the center of interest in a landscape is to add some human figures.
 Those figures immediately draw the viewer’s attention and can become the center of interest of the painting.
-Add some human figures and the problem is apparently solved.
+Voila!
+The problem is apparently solved.

 Edgar Payne - Unknown Title